TaTooKa/Erzahlspiel/docs/source/pages/worlds/dyingsun/dyingsun.rst

 Armor
 ~~~~~

 Characters can only use one piece of armor in each body part (reroll if repeated during character creation).
-You are *over-encumbered* if using more than 3.
+You are ``Over-encumbered`` if using more than 3.

 .. _armor-table: